COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 - Help us be flexible, more engaged with client, and make team more cohesive

 >     Slides with the development approach (agile, scrum)

-#### Flow diagrams of user experience [1min] [James]

-- Quick walkthrough of the game states
-- Showing what the sprites might look like for the user

->     Slide with game flow diagram and some sprites from market research

 #### Limitations/problems [1min] [Josh]